Q&A - What precautions can you take against the coronavirus?

 Our return-to-work guides contain specific measures for your sector to help your employees return to work safely.

-Face masks are part of the lockdown exit strategy.
-It is important that we wear them where necessary, but it is crucial that we continue to respect the hierarchy of the prevention measures.
+It is crucial that we continue to respect the hierarchy of the prevention measures.
 Specifically: when the first measure in the hierarchy cannot be respected, only then does the measure in the level below come into force.

 Preventive measures according to hierarchy